DiffusionMRITool/dmritool/Modules/HelperFunctions/README.rst

 UTL Module
 ==========

-This module contains some helper functions, logging macros, debug macros, and a N-dimensional array with MKL_, OpenBlas_ and OpenMP_ support.
+This module contains some helper functions, logging macros, debug macros, and a N-dimensional array class implemented using `expression template <http://en.wikipedia.org/wiki/Expression_templates>`__ with support for MKL_, OpenBlas_ Lapack_ and OpenMP_.

 Although OOP is good, sometimes functional style of programming is more attractive, and classes are too heavy for some specific tasks, e.g.